Julie Bindel

 Julie Bindel (born 20 July 1962) is an English radical feminist writer.
-She is also co-founder of the law reform group Justice for Women, which has aimed to help women who have been prosecuted for assaulting or killing violent male partners.
+She co-founded Justice for Women, which helps women who have been prosecuted for assaulting or killing violent male partners.

 A former visiting researcher at the University of Lincoln (2014–2017), and former assistant director of the Research Centre on Violence, Abuse and Gender Relations at Leeds Metropolitan University, much of Bindel's work concerns male violence against women and children, particularly with regard to prostitution, stalking, religious fundamentalism, and human trafficking.

 Bindel has written or co-written over 30 book chapters and five books, including Straight Expectations (2014) and The Pimping of Prostitution (2017).
 She is also the editor, with her partner Harriet Wistrich, of The Map of My Life: The Story of Emma Humphreys (2003).
-She has written regularly for The Guardian, New Statesman, The Spectator, The Sunday Telegraph magazine, and Standpoint.
+She has written regularly for The Guardian, the New Statesman, The Spectator, The Sunday Telegraph magazine, and Standpoint.

 Early life

 Bindel and her two brothers (one older, one younger) grew up on a council estate in Darlington, north east England, after moving there from a terraced house that had coal fires and no indoor toilet.
 She is of mixed Catholic and Jewish heritage.
 She attended Branksome Comprehensive School from 1973 to 1978, leaving a year early without anyone noticing, she wrote.
 She came out as a lesbian in 1977 when she was 15.
 While growing up, Bindel wrote in 2009, the thought of heterosexual conformity was totally unappealing.